nirbonofiel/hotel-search/README.md

-# How to initail the project
+# How to initial the project
 clone the repository

 # Getting Started with Client